 The results in Figure~\ref{figure15} show that system bottlenecks shift with batch size.
 When the batch size is below 16, removing the Hot Expert Table reduces cache hit rates by 30–40\%.
 For the DeepSeek model on V100 at batch size 4, throughput decreases by 22.2\%, highlighting the critical role of the Hot Expert Table in reducing redundant transfers under light load.
 As the batch size exceeds 8, computational costs on the CPU rise significantly, making prefetch timing crucial.
 Disabling PreSched on A100 leads to a 54.1\% throughput reduction for the Mixtral model at batch size 64, while removing LLaPor causes a 20.2\% decrease for the Moonlight model at batch size 32.
 Under medium to high loads (batch size $\geq$ 16), disabling LLaPor or PreSched on A100 results in more severe losses, as high PCIe bandwidth allows more prefetch operations to be scheduled during CPU computation, increasing the prefetch ratio.
 Disabling AsyncIO serializes expert transfers and computations, and Pytorch's coarse-grained operations are over 70\% slower than AsyncIO’s fine-grained approach, leading to a sharp drop in PCIe utilization.
 This impact is particularly pronounced under medium to high loads; for example, throughput decreases by 49.3\% for Mixtral on A100 at batch size 64.

-In summary, the Hot Expert Table ensures cache efficiency under light load; PreSched and AsyncIO jointly optimize compute-I/O overlap at medium/high loads via scheduling and execution improvements; and LLaPor provides reliable future expert activation visibility.
-All four components are indispensable—removing any results in 20–54\% performance degradation, validating the necessity and robustness of PreScope’s design.
+In summary, the ablation results demonstrate a clear dependency hierarchy: the Hot Expert Table ensures memory efficiency under light loads, but its contribution can be substituted by the optimizations of other components in large-batch-size scenarios, reflecting LayerScope's adaptability to extreme memory constraints.
+In contrast, PreSched and AsyncIO jointly optimize compute-I/O overlap at medium to high loads through scheduling and execution improvements, while LLaPor provides reliable future expert activation visibility.
+These latter three components are indispensable—removing any one of them results in 20–54\% performance degradation, validating the necessity and robustness of LayerScope's co-design.